Top Tips to Protect Kids Online

 VULNERABILITY: SOCIAL MEDIA

-Sites that connect children and allow them to share experiences and dialogue can be a positive thing.
+Sites that connect children and allow them to receive education, share experiences and exchange dialogue can be a positive thing.
 Unfortunately all too often they can be leveraged by predators or misused by children for activities that result in cyberbullying.
 Young minds may also have difficulty gauging the consequences of their actions in online versus offline environments.

 SOCIAL MEDIA TIP